A Really Big Crack In An Antarctic Ice Shelf Just Got Bigger

 "If it doesn't go in the next few months, I'll be amazed," he told BBC News.

-Larsen C is Antarctica's fourth largest ice shelf.
+Larsen C is Antarctica's fourth-largest ice shelf.